 Next is Provence where you’ll explore several villages including Roussillon, one of the most beautiful and unique places in France with a wide palette of flamboyant colors thanks to its natural clay earth pigment.
 You’ll also make a stop at Senanque Abbey where you can take in the views of this famous Cistercian church surrounded by lavender fields, which is still ruled by monks.

 This itinerary is unique in that it also includes Nîmes—a city proud of its arts scene and prestigious Roman past.
 Here you'll get to view the antique buildings and amphitheater, with one of the best-preserved Romanesque facades in France.
 Also not to be missed is a visit to the Roman aqueduct called Pont du Gard, an amazing UNESCO-listed site dates back to the first century.
 Learn more

-Itinerary #5: Normany, Brittany & the Loire Valley
+Itinerary #5: Normandy, Brittany & the Loire Valley

 This epic itinerary focuses on the top half of France, looping around three beautiful regions, with a nice mix of free time and guided tours.